-The diagnoses listed below potentially render the diver unable to meet the exertional performance requirements likely to be encountered in recreational diving.
+The diagnoses listed below potentially render the diver unable to meet the exertional performance requirements likely to be encountered in recreati onal diving.
 These conditions may lead the diver to experience cardiac ischemia and its consequences.
 Formalized stress testing is encouraged if there is any doubt regarding physical performance capability.
-The suggested minimum criteria for stress testing in such cases is at least 13 METS.
+The University Health System are available for consultation by phone +1 91\$uggested minimum criteria for stress testing in such cases is at least 13 684 2948 during normal business hours.
+For emergency calls, 24 hours METS.
 Failure to meet the exercise criteria would be of significant concern.
 Conditioning and retesting may make later qualification possible.
-Immersion in water causes a redistribution of blood from the periphery into the central compartment, an effect that is greatest in cold water.
-The marked increase in cardiac preload during immersion can precipitate pulmonary edema in patients with impaired left ventricular function or significant valvular disease.
-The effects of immersion can mostly be gauged by an assessment of the diver's performance while swimming on the surface.
+Immersion in water causes a redistribution of blood from the periphery and Divers Emergency Service (DES) in Australia +61 8 8212 9242, DAThe marked increase in cardiac preload during immersion can precipitate 97 38 75, fax: +47 55 97 51 37.
+There are also a number of informative gauged by an assessment of the diver's performance while swimming on thesurface.
 A large proportion of scuba diving deaths in North America are due to coronary artery disease.
 Before being approved to scuba dive, individuals older than 40 years are recommended to undergo risk assessment for coronary artery disease.
-Formal exercise testing may be needed to assess the risk.
+Formal exercise testing may be two METS is two times the resting level, three METS is three times the resting level, and so on.
+The resting energy cost (net oxygen requirement) is thus standardized.
+(Exercise Physiology; Clark, Prentice Hall, 1975.)